2015 Freshman Transition Coordinator Application

 NSO Event Planning

-- Coordinating New Student Orientation key events such as Convocation, Parent Dinner, President’s Reception, New Student Party, academic panels, and all Memorial Auditorium events (e.g., Discover Stanford, The Real World)
+Coordinating major NSO events such as Convocation, Parent Dinner, President’s Reception, New Student Party, academic panels, and all Memorial Auditorium events (e.g., Discover Stanford, The Real World)

 Orientation Volunteer Management

-- Recruiting, selecting, training, and managing approximately 150 Orientation Volunteers
+Recruiting, selecting, training, scheduling and managing approximately 150 Orientation Volunteers

 - Requires knowledge of video-editing software, hardware, and tools